ka-language/tutorial/mod9-indexing.md

 # Indexing

-Omm has an operator to index types (::).
+Ka has an operator to index types (::).
 We can use this operator to index strings, arrays, and hashes.

 ```clojure
 ;example for string